 Apropos of apparently nothing in particular beyond the sheer deliciousness of it, the Providence Journal’s longtime food critic Gail Ciampa wrote a piece in today’s paper on movies where Rhode Island scenery shines.
 “Check it out: Five Hollywood movies that capture Rhode Island’s spendor” even quotes yours truly in its description of the film Underdog.

-Being quoted in my old paper lifts my spirits on a day when I am under the weather and disinclined to add anything the list bit difficult to my blog.
+Being quoted in my old paper lifts my spirits on a day when I am under the weather and disinclined to add anything the least bit difficult to my blog.
 So I’m reprinting my old column that Gail quoted.
 The superhero’s refrain, “Never fear!
 Underdog is here!,” bid me call it “Never fear, Providence is here.”
 [Trigger warning: There is some thoroughly gooey stuff near the end having to do with my own latter-day Sweet Polly Purebred.]

 So here is the Underdog column Gail quoted from: